coffeecircus/led_tester/README.rst

-Read a list of these instructions from a file.
+Read a list of instructions from a file.
 Count how many lights are on after all the instructions have been applied..